 This article about Season 1 of the series The Walking Dead: World Beyond was originally published on November 25, 2019 and updated on June 20, 2021 following the release of the season on AMC.
 Read on for the original article, with some new changes to reflect the latest updates on this topic.

 The end of the world was just the beginning.
-On Sunday, during the mid-season finale of The Walking Dead, AMC announced the third new series in its Walking Dead universe.
-Titled The Walking Dead: World Beyond, the show will take place in the near future and focus on the first generation born into the post-apocalypse forced to grow up in a dangerous but familiar world.
+During the mid-season finale of The Walking Dead Season 9, AMC announced the third new series in its Walking Dead universe.
+Titled The Walking Dead: World Beyond, the show took place in the near future and focused on the first generation born into the post-apocalypse forced to grow up in a dangerous but familiar world.

-Here’s everything we know so far about The Walking Dead: World Beyond, from release date details to the latest trailers to major clues.
+Here’s everything we know about The Walking Dead: World Beyond, from release date details to the latest trailers to renewal odds.